buschcameron1/Useful_Bicep_Templates/Centralized DNS/readme.md

 > **Recommendation:** Place the DNS zones in a dedicated resource group.
 They are global resources and do not need to share a resource group with the linked vNET.

+> [!WARNING]
+> This template deploys a **Private DNS Resolver** with an inbound endpoint.
+This is a billable resource and costs will be incurred for as long as it remains deployed.
+Review [Azure Private DNS Resolver pricing](https://azure.microsoft.com/en-us/pricing/details/dns-resolver/) before deploying.

 ---

 ## Prerequisites

 - Azure PowerShell module installed
 - Contributor or equivalent rights over the target resource group
-- A hub vNET with a dedicated subnet for the DNS resolver inbound endpoint
+- A hub vNET with either a dedicated subnet for the DNS resolver inbound endpoint or a subnet between a /24 and /28 where the endpoint can be placed

 ---